hcote/podium-app/README.md

 # podium-app

-A desktop application to assist your contributions in work meetings
+A desktop application to assist your contributions in work meetings.
+In development.
+Coming soon...